-Fewer Completions Activity Makes It Difficult For Oil States International
+Fewer Completions Activity Makes It Difficult For Oil States International (NYSE:OIS)

 A falling backlog spells concerns over the revenue visibility.

-Itsleverage is low, but free cash flow nearly wiped out in Q1, raising concerns overthe financial risks.
+Its leverage is low, but free cash flow nearly wiped out in Q1, raising concerns over the financial risks.

 OIS Has Near-Term Downsides

-Oil States International (OIS) expects the completions market to contract ominously in the near-term and may exit non-core businesses in the future.
+Oil States International (NYSE:OIS) expects the completions market to contract ominously in the near term and may exit non-core businesses in the future.
 It currently focuses on the commercialization of perforating products, wireline release tool, and shaped charge technology to increase sales.
 To mitigate the effects of falling revenue, it may increasingly look up to cost cuttings as it aims to reduce costs significantly in FY2020.

 Although it has lowered the capex budget, OIS needs to improve cash flows to survive the current downturn.
 One of its advantages lies in the lower-than-average leverage (debt-to-equity) ratio.
 In the current scenario, I do not think the stock will show upward momentum.
-It might want to establish its integral gun systems fast to reduce reliance on completions market activity over the medium-term.
+It might want to establish its integral gun systems fast to reduce reliance on completions market activity over the medium term.

 Perforating Gun Systems Inches Toward Commercialization